LukeMole/AI-Video-Filter/README.md

 **For High-End Systems (16GB+ VRAM):**
 - Use GPU mode
-- Process full resolution
-- Enable upscaling for maximum quality
+- Keep upscaling enabled for maximum quality

 **For Mid-Range Systems (8-12GB VRAM):**
 - Use GPU mode
 - Enable "Halve FPS" for longer videos
 - Process shorter frame ranges
+- Keep upscaling enabled for maximum quality

-**For Low-End Systems (4-6GB VRAM):**
+**For Low-End Systems (4GB VRAM OR LESS):**
 - Use CPU mode
 - Enable "Halve FPS"
 - Process 10-30 frames at a time